JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/faq.md

 ## [公共 API](@id man-api)

-### How does Julia define its public API?

-Julia `Base` and standard library functionality described in the [the documentation](https://docs.julialang.org/) that is not marked as unstable (e.g. experimental and internal) is covered by [SemVer](https://semver.org/).
-Functions, types, and constants are not part of the public API if they are not included in the documentation, _even if they have docstrings_.

 ### There is a useful undocumented function/type/constant.
 Can I use it?

 Updating Julia may break your code if you use non-public API.
 If the code is